sandesh2526/java-prep/Things.md

 Association: Association is a relationship between two separate classes that establishes through their objects.
 It can be one-to-one, one-to-many, many-to-one, or many-to-many.
 In OOP, an object communicates with another object to use functionality and services provided by that object 2.

 Composition: Composition is a “part-of” type of relationship.
 It is a strong type of association where the lifetime of the contained object depends on the lifetime of the container object.
-For example, a car has an engine.
+For example, engine is part of a car.

 Aggregation: Aggregation is a “has-a” type of relationship and is a one-way form of association.
 It is a weak type of association where the lifetime of the contained object does not depend on the lifetime of the container object.
 For example, a department has employees